blessdarah/school-mis/resources/views/staff/notes.md

 -   Teahcer can teach many subjects and classes
 -   Teacher fills in marks for each of his/her subjects

-## Class

--   Class contains many students
--   Many subjects are taught in many classes (_many-many_)

 ## Student

--   Student belongs to only one class
+-   Student belongs to only one class/level
 -   Student has only one parent or guardian
+-   Student has only one receipt

+## Class

+-   Class has many students
+-   Class has many subjects
+-   Has one class master/mistress

+## Subject

+-   Has many teachers
+-   Belongs to many classes